Neill Taylor LRPS

 My first foray into digital photography came in 2001 with an all-in-one camera boasting 2.1 megapixels!
 It sounds limited now, but a set of shots I took on the Greek island of Kefalonia were published in a travel magazine and looked every bit as good in print as others shot on 35mm film.
 That was also my first paid photographic job, and I've since had a number of other photos published in magazines, including a few cover pages.

-These days I shoot mainly with an Olympus OM-D E-M1 Mark II, which I love, together with a range of excellent lenses.
+After using a series of different DSLRs, these days I shoot mainly with an Olympus OM-D E-M1 Mark II, which I love, together with a range of excellent lenses.
 In recent years I've taken to studio photography, hiring studio time or working in other locations using my own Elinchrom lighting equipment, or sometimes just using natural light.
 I still enjoy travel photography, landscape and, well, shooting anything that I see that appeals to me, which is a lot as I tend to recognize beauty in everything and everyone.

 In 2015 I decided to set myself a goal to start improving my photography.
 I did the Open University / Royal Photographic Society course on digital photography, achieving one of the top marks, and then worked hard to obtain my LRPS in 2016.
 I consider that I am still learning, and I hope that never stops.
 I'm inspired by the work of many photogaphers and artists and I love working with others, there's always something new to learn from each individual's approach.

 I like to be in control of the whole photographic process from start to finish, and generally do all my own printing, just like in the old "wet photography" days.
 The computer has, of course, replaced my darkroom, and I've been using Photoshop since version 3 in the mid-1990s, when my digital images were generated by scanning film negatives.